 - 'Teilleistung' T-BGU-106765 with not graded accomplishment according to § 4 Par.
-3
+3 details about the learning control see at the 'Teilleistung'

 Students are familiar with common programming rules and the working environment and basic syntax of Matlab.
 They are capable of independently formulating and coding simple programs for data analysis and visualization as well as simulation of dynamical systems with Matlab.
 Students have thus gained the competence to independently solve computer-based modeling tasks in advanced courses.
 Students are able to solve problems and to present the related results in teamwork.